the home series.

 By magnifying the scale of the literal interpretation, I wanted to invite the observer to look closer, reflect on the behaviour and contemplate what may be the essence of home to that organism.

 Pewter lies at the heart of all my work and over the years I have enjoyed not only mastering the skills and techniques involved, but also testing its abilities and challenging its creative potential.
-Home also gives me the opportunity to combine the metal with concrete, experimenting and using the same processes of mould-making, casting and polishing to produce a harmonious fusion of the two materials.
+Home also gives me the opportunity to combine the metal with other materials such as concrete, experimenting and using the same processes of mould-making, casting and polishing to produce a harmonious fusion of the two materials.